BrainSegDMlF: A Dynamic Fusion-enhanced SAM for Brain Lesion Segmentation: Experiments

 \subsubsection{datasets}

-To evaluate the efficacy of our methodology, we employed three publicly available multi-sequence MRI datasets for segmentation tasks and ablation experiments.
-These datasets encompass various pathologies and multiple modalities including (disease types) and (modality names).
+To evaluate the efficacy of our methodology, we employed two publicly available multi-sequence MRI datasets for segmentation tasks and ablation experiments.
 The datasets are as follows:

 BraTS21 (Brain Tumor Segmentation Challenge)\cite{baid2021rsna}.
-This dataset represents a comprehensive, publicly available multi-modal brain glioma segmentation dataset, encompassing four MRI modalities: T1, T1Gd, T2, and T2-FLAIR.
+This dataset represents a comprehensive, publicly available multi-modal brain glioma segmentation dataset, encompassing four MRI modalities: T1, T1CE, T2, and FLAIR.
 Each modality has dimensions of 240x240x155 (LxWxH).
-Ground truth annotations, created and approved by expert neuroradiologists, are provided for each subject.
-The dataset includes 8,160 MRI scans from 2,040 patients.
-Annotations comprise normal tissue regions and three tumor sub-regions: Enhancing Tumor (ET), Peritumoral Edema/Invaded Tissue (ED), and Necrotic Tumor Core (NCR).
 All labels and data have undergone preprocessing, including alignment with a standardized anatomical template, adjustment to uniform resolution (1 mm³), and skull-stripping.
-The dataset allocates 1,251 cases for training, 219 for validation, and 570 for testing.

 FCD2023\cite{schuch2023open}.
 This public dataset focuses on Focal Cortical Dysplasia (FCD) and includes three modalities: T1, T2, and FLAIR, from 85 patients.
 Data acquisition utilized a 32-channel head coil, with image dimensions of 256x256 and voxel size of 1.0 mm×1.0 mm×1.0 mm.
-All personally identifiable information has been removed from the dataset, and all data have been converted to NIfTI format.

 Regarding image preprocessing, our model is designed for 2D image segmentation.
 We initially performed resampling and alignment of the multi-modal datasets, followed by slicing the 3D data along the third dimension and saving the resulting 2D slices.
 The provided mask data were adjusted to values within the [0-255] range.